World remembers Holocaust as antisemitism rises in pandemic

 Gathered at the European Parliament, EU lawmakers listened to 100-year-old Holocaust survivor Margot Friedlander’s ordeal.
 She was arrested in 1944 while on the run and brought to Theresienstadt, in what is now the Czech Republic.
 A year before, her mother and brother were deported to Auschwitz, where they were both killed.

-Friedlander and her husband immigrated to the U.S. in 1946 and she returned to Berlin in 2010.
-She has since been traveling around Germany to tell the story of her life and promote remembrance.
+Friedlander and her husband emigrated to the U.S. in 1946 and she returned to Berlin in 2010.
+She has since been traveling around Germany to tell her story and promote remembrance.

 “We must be vigilant and not look the other way as we did then,” she said.
 “Hatred, racism and antisemitism must not be the last word in history.”